CSOgroup/Lymphomoid-IF-pipeline/README.md

    * Set the output file name in the script
    * Run the script

-## Step 3 - Fluorescence threshold optimization on the image
+## Step 3 - Fluorescence threshold calibration on the image

 ## Step 4 - Nuclei detection and cell-level quantification with DeepCell